 Damage to the adjacent molar tooth

-Nerve Damage – Damage to the nerves that are positioned close to the roots of lower wisdom teeth.
+In some cases, removing a wisdom tooth can cause damage to the nerves that are positioned close to the roots of lower wisdom teeth.
 This can result in debilitating temporary or permanent numbness in the tongue, teeth, gums, lower lip and chin.

 Careful planning and excellent technical skill by your dentist will reduce the risk of complications, however complications can occur – especially if you dentist has failed to take the due care expected.

 If you feel that you have been a victim of dental negligence, contact a member of our team today for free initial legal advice.